devopsgroup-io/vagrant-digitalocean/README.md

 Run
 ---
-After creating your project's `Vagrantfile` with the required configuration attributes described above, you may create a new droplet with the following
+After creating your project's `Vagrantfile` with the required configuration attributes described above, you may create a new Droplet with the following
 command:

     $ vagrant up --provider=digital_ocean

-This command will create a new droplet, setup your SSH key for authentication, create a new user account, and run the provisioners you have configured.
+This command will create a new Droplet, setup your SSH key for authentication, create a new user account, and run the provisioners you have configured.

 **Supported Commands**

 The provider supports the following Vagrant sub-commands:
-- `vagrant destroy` - Destroys the droplet instance.
+- `vagrant destroy` - Destroys the Droplet instance.
-- `vagrant ssh` - Logs into the droplet instance using the configured user account.
+- `vagrant ssh` - Logs into the Droplet instance using the configured user account.
-- `vagrant halt` - Powers off the droplet instance.
+- `vagrant halt` - Powers off the Droplet instance.
 - `vagrant provision` - Runs the configured provisioners and rsyncs any specified `config.vm.synced_folder`.
-- `vagrant reload` - Reboots the droplet instance.
+- `vagrant reload` - Reboots the Droplet instance.
-- `vagrant rebuild` - Destroys the droplet instance and recreates it with the same IP address which was previously assigned.
+- `vagrant rebuild` - Destroys the Droplet instance and recreates it with the same IP address which was previously assigned.
-- `vagrant status` - Outputs the status (active, off, not created) for the droplet instance.
+- `vagrant status` - Outputs the status (active, off, not created) for the Droplet instance.

 Compatability
 -------------